 This should not come as a shock, but my kids love chocolate chips.
 (I bet yours do too!)
 And I’ve found that a little goes a long way in terms of enticing the kids to try new foods and adding flavor to recipes.

-Which is to say: That these muffins have a base that includes whole grain flour and protein-packed Greek yogurt, and also chocolate for an extra burst of deliciousness.
+Which is to say: That these healthy Chocolate Chip Muffins have a base that includes whole grain flour and protein-packed Greek yogurt, and also chocolate for an extra burst of deliciousness.

 ingredients in chocolate chip muffins